Modelling uncertainty using stochastic transport noise in a 2-layer quasi-geostrophic model: Numerical results

-to compute the error between the solution $\widehat{\bf x}^c$ of equation~\eqref{eq:x} (the true solution in the uncertainty quantification context) for which Lagrangian particles are advected by spatially averaged velocity $\overline{\bf u}$ and the deterministic solution $\bf x$ of equation~\eqref{eq:dx} for which Lagrangian particles are moved by the high-resolution velocity~$\bf u$.
-The time index $k=k_t\cup k_f$ is split into a training period $k_t=[0,299]$~days (the period over which the EOFs have been computed) and a forecast period $k_f=[300,365]$~days; $N_l=N_{l,s}\cup N_{l,f}$ is the total number of Lagrangian particles.
-The subdivision of the time intervals into the training and forecast subintervals allows us to study how the parameterisation performs after the training period, where there is no data available for computing EOFs.
-The dependence of the averaged area of the stochastic cloud for the slow and fast flow regions on the number of EOFs and the size of the stochastic ensemble is presented in Figure~\ref{fig:cloud_area_fast_slow_flow}.

-Upon analysing the results presented in Figure~\ref{fig:cloud_area_fast_slow_flow}, we have found that the averaged area of the stochastic cloud $\overline{A}^c$ significantly depends on the number of EOFs, the size of the stochastic ensemble, and the flow velocity.
-This dependence is qualitatively the same as that for the area of the stochastic ensemble, $A^c$, associated with a given Lagrangian particle (see Figures~\ref{fig:eof64_100_400} and~\ref{fig:eof128_100_400}).
-In particular, as the size of the stochastic ensemble or the number of EOFs increases so does the area of the cloud.
+Upon analysing the results presented in Figure~\ref{fig:cloud_area_fast_slow_flow}, we have found that they are in good agreement with the analysis of instantaneous snapshots (Figure~\ref{fig:eof64_100_400}).
+In particular, the averaged area of the stochastic cloud $\overline{A}^c$ is influenced by the three parameters we identified for the case of instantaneous flows: the number of EOFs, the size of the stochastic ensemble, and the flow velocity.
+More importantly, the qualitative behavior of $\overline{A}^c$ is similar to those of $A^c$ (the area of the stochastic ensemble associated with a given Lagrangian particle).
+Namely, as the size of the stochastic ensemble increases so does the area of the cloud (for example, compare the red and brown lines for which the ensemble size is $N=100$ and $N=400$, respectively).
+The increase in the number of EOFs also leads to a larger area of the cloud (for instance, compare the red and magenta lines for which $K=64$ and $K=128$, respectively).
+However, it is not a significant increase, since the variance captured by 96 and 128 EOFs differs only by 3\%.
 These results stay the same for the stochastic QG model studied in Section~\ref{sec:xi_SQG}.
-With respect to the flow velocity, we observe that the faster the flow is, the larger the stochastic cloud becomes.
-As seen in Figure~\ref{fig:cloud_area_fast_slow_flow}, the size of the stochastic ensemble and the number of EOFs have a smaller effect on the area of the stochastic cloud.
-The major contribution comes from the velocity of the flow.
+The same is true for the flow velocity: the faster the flow, the larger the stochastic cloud (compare the red and blue lines which corresponds to the fast and slow velocity region, respectively).
+The most important observation here is that we can estimate the contribution of each parameter to the parameterisation.
+The size of the stochastic ensemble and the number of EOFs have a rather small effect on the area of the stochastic cloud.
+The most significant contribution comes from the velocity of the flow.
+Namely, the size of the stochastic cloud for fast flows is always larger than that for slow flows (compare the upper four curves with the lower four curves in Figure~\ref{fig:cloud_area_fast_slow_flow}).

-Having studied the influence of different parameters on the area of the stochastic cloud, we can now perform uncertainty quantification tests, as presented in Figure~\ref{fig:error_spread_fast_slow_flow}.